bitfsd/fsd_algorithm/README.md

 This repository is devoted to share the autonomous code of Beijing Institute of Technology Driverless Racing Team.
 Some simple version code of an autonomous FS race car and some helpful tools are included.

-The use of **Ubuntu 16.04 and ROS Kinetic** is assumed everywhere on this repository.
+The use of **Ubuntu 18.04 and ROS Melodic** is assumed everywhere on this repository.

 # Repository organisation